Skip to main content

 How to challenge discrimination when renting with children

-What counts as a 'no kids' rental policy?
+What is a 'no kids' rental policy?

 A 'no kids' policy is when an agent refuses to rent you a property that is suitable and affordable, just because you have children.